marijnh/Eloquent-JavaScript/06_object.md

 {{id interface}}
 {{index [interface, object]}}

 Each abstract data type has an _interface_, the collection of operations that external code can perform on it.
+Any details beyond that interface are _encapsulated_, treated as internal to the type and of no concern to the rest of the program.

 Even basic things like numbers can be thought of as an abstract data type whose interface allows us to add them, multiply them, compare them, and so on.
-In fact, the fixation on single _objects_ as the main unit of organization in classical object-oriented programming is somewhat unfortunate, since useful pieces of functionality often involve a group of different object classes working closely together.
+In fact, the fixation on single _objects_ as the main unit of organization in classical object-oriented programming is somewhat unfortunate since useful pieces of functionality often involve a group of different object classes working closely together.

 {{id obj_methods}}